 Note from the author: The following tips are derived from empirical research and organizations that are committed to providing accessible information on child development to educators and parents/caregivers.

 More about the author

 Keya is currently studying as a 3rd-year Psychology Ph.D.
 Student at the University of Cambridge’s Centre for Family Research.
 Keya is also an early childhood program evaluator and researcher for nonprofit and government agencies in the United States.
-Additionally, Keya’s experience working with families includes her time as a Positive Parent Program Practitioner (Triple P) and a Parent Café Facilitator.
-She obtained her formal education in Psychology at North Carolina A&T State University and her Master of Arts in Clinical Psychology at Teachers College, Columbia University.
+Additionally, Keya’s experience working with families includes her time as a Positive Parent Program Practitioner and a Parent Café Facilitator.
+She holds a degree in Psychology from North Carolina State University and a Masters in Clinical Psychology from Columbia University.